Skip to main content

 Key takeaways

-- The federal State and Local Tax (SALT) deduction cap was set at $10,000 by the Tax Cuts and Jobs Act (TCJA) in 2017.
-The One Big Beautiful Bill Act (OBBBA), signed in 2025, raised the cap to $40,000 for tax year 2025 and approximately $40,400 for tax year 2026 (indexed by 1% annually through 2029), with a phase-out that reduces the cap by 30% of modified adjusted gross income (MAGI) above $500,000, with a $10,000 floor.
-The math means a taxpayer at $600,000 MAGI hits the $10,000 floor; above that MAGI the cap stays at $10,000.
-The cap is scheduled to revert to $10,000 for all filers in 2030 (verify current figures on irs.gov before filing).
+• The federal State and Local Tax (SALT) deduction cap was set at $10,000 by the Tax Cuts and Jobs Act (TCJA) in 2017.
+The One Big Beautiful Bill Act (OBBBA), signed in July 2025, raised the cap to $40,000 for tax year 2025 and approximately $40,400 for tax year 2026 (indexed by 1% annually through 2029), with a phase-out that reduces the cap by 30% of the excess of modified adjusted gross income (MAGI) over $500,000, down to a $10,000 floor.
+At $600,000 MAGI the deduction reaches the $10,000 floor and stays there for higher MAGI.
+The cap is scheduled to revert to $10,000 for all filers in 2030.

-- The Pass-Through Entity Tax (PTE) election lets a partnership or S-corporation pay state income tax at the entity level, which the entity deducts as a federal business expense.
+• The Pass-Through Entity Tax (PTE) election lets a partnership or S-corporation pay state income tax at the entity level, which the entity deducts as a federal business expense.
 The owners then take a state tax credit on their personal returns for the entity-paid amount, which sidesteps the SALT cap on the personal side.

 Before you start

-- Confirm the LLC is taxed as a partnership (multi-member default) or S-corporation (Form 2553 election filed).
+• Confirm the LLC is taxed as a partnership (multi-member default) or S-corporation (Form 2553 election filed).
 Single-member LLCs taxed as disregarded entities do not qualify for the PTE election in most states because there is no entity-level return.

-- Identify the states where the LLC has nexus (physical presence, employees, inventory, or revenue thresholds).
+• Identify the states where the LLC has nexus (physical presence, employees, inventory, or revenue thresholds).
 The PTE election is made state by state, so a Delaware LLC operating in California, New York, and Illinois files three separate elections if all three states allow PTE and the math works out.

-- Review the OBBBA phase-out math against the founder's modified adjusted gross income (MAGI) before electing.
+• Review the OBBBA phase-out math against the founder's modified adjusted gross income (MAGI) before electing.
 The election is generally irrevocable for the tax year, and high-income owners above the $500,000 MAGI phase-out get diminishing federal benefit from the SALT workaround.

 Who this is for

-- Multi-member LLC owners or S-corporation owners with passthrough income from one or more states that allow the PTE election.
+• Multi-member LLC owners or S-corporation owners with passthrough income from one or more states that allow the PTE election.

-- Founders considering an S-corp election (Form 2553) partly to access PTE workarounds in California, New York, or Illinois.
+• Founders considering an S-corp election (Form 2553) partly to access PTE workarounds in California, New York, or Illinois.

-- Multi-state LLC operators evaluating which states to elect PTE in and which to skip based on the federal SALT cap math.
+• Multi-state LLC operators evaluating which states to elect PTE in and which to skip based on the federal SALT cap math.

 The federal State and Local Tax (SALT) deduction was capped at $10,000 in 2017, raised to $40,000 for 2025 and roughly $40,400 for 2026.
 The Pass-Through Entity Tax (PTE) election lets a multi-state Limited Liability Company (LLC) bypass the cap at the entity level.